twineworks/tweakflow/site/content/embedding.md

 ---

 ## Requirements
 Tweakflow requires Java 8 or later.
-Builds are tested against JDK 8 and JDK 11.
+Builds are tested against JDK 8, 11 and 13.

 ## Getting tweakflow
 You can get the tweakflow jar from the [releases page](https://github.com/twineworks/tweakflow/releases) or from maven central: